 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Ultrasound images are seen as they are actually happening.
-They can show the structure and movement of the body’s internal organs, as well as blood flowing through blood vessels.
+Ultrasound images show what is happening in the body at that moment.
+They can show the structure and movement of the body’s internal organs.
+They can also show how blood flows through the blood vessels.

-An ultrasound technologist uses a probe called a transducer to see an image of the inside of the body.
-A transducer sends sound waves traveling into the body.
-The waves are reflected back from organs and tissues, allowing a picture to be made of the internal organs.
+An ultrasound technologist uses a probe called a transducer to see the inside of the body.
+A transducer sends sound waves into the body.
+The waves are reflected by organs and tissues.
+This produces an image of the internal organs.